Ascend/samples/cplusplus/contrib/AI_painting/README.md

 cd $HOME/samples/cplusplus/contrib/AI_painting/scripts
 bash sample_build.sh
 ```
+Note: If the hardware is A200I DK A2, you need to modify the line 313 in file src/painting_process.cpp to param[0]=cv::IMWRITE_ JPEG_ QUALITY; 。
 ### Sample Running
 **Note: If the development environment and operating environment are set up on the same server, skip step 1 and go to [step 2](#step_2) directly.**
 1. Run the following commands to upload the **AI_painting** directory in the development environment to any directory in the operating environment, for example, **/home/HwHiAiUser**, and log in to the operating environment (host) as the running user (**HwHiAiUser**):